Siege of Babylon

-The siege of Babylon in 689 BC took place after Assyrian king Sennacherib's victory over the Elamites at the Battle of River Diyala.
-Although the Assyrians had suffered heavy casualties at the river, they had beaten the Elamites such that the Babylonians now stood alone.
+The siege of Babylon in 689 BC took place after the victory of Assyrian King Sennacherib over the Elamites at the Battle of River Diyala.
+Although the Assyrians had suffered heavy casualties at the river, they had beaten the Elamites and so the Babylonians now stood alone.
 Sennacherib then successfully besieged Babylon for up to fifteen months and destroyed it.

 Assault

 Prism of Sennacherib (705–681 BC), containing records of his military campaigns, culminating with Babylon's destruction.
 Exhibited at the Oriental Institute of the University of Chicago.

 King Sennacherib had lost his eldest son in the revolt and had also suffered heavy losses.
-Prior to this, most Assyrian attempts at punishing Babylon were lenient, due to a strong pro-Babylon presence in Assyrian governmental ranks.
+Past Assyrian attempts at punishing Babylon had been lenient because of a strong pro-Babylon presence in Assyrian governmental ranks.
 However, Sennacherib, now an old man with nothing to lose, found no pity in his heart and sacked Babylon.
-Large amounts of desecration took place, even by Assyrian standards.
-The destruction was so much so, it may have been a factor in Sennacherib's murder by two of his sons, eight years after the destruction.
-Another of his sons, Esarhaddon, succeeded him and endeavored to compensate Babylonia for his father's sacrilege by releasing Babylonian exiles and rebuilding Babylon.
+Large amounts of desecration took place even for Assyrian standards.
+The destruction was so much great that it may have been a factor in Sennacherib's murder by two of his sons eight years after the destruction.
+Another of his sons, Esarhaddon, succeeded him and endeavoured to compensate Babylonia for his father's sacrilege by releasing Babylonian exiles and rebuilding Babylon.